twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 This page is for:

-- launchpads and incubators,
+- launchpads and incubators
-- project studios,
+- project studios
 - anyone who helps teams:
-  - launch tokens,
+  - launch tokens
-  - raise capital,
+  - raise capital
-  - structure vesting and fee switches.
+  - structure vesting and fee switches

 ---